selemondev/create-vue3-app/CONTRIBUTING.md

 ### Commit Types:

-- `feat`: Adding a new snippet or significant functionality to the Create-Vue-Next CLI.
+- `feat`: Adding a new snippet or significant functionality to the Init-Vue3-App CLI.

-- `fix`: Addressing bugs or issues in existing Create-Vue-Next CLI.
+- `fix`: Addressing bugs or issues in existing Init-Vue3-App CLI.

-- `docs`: Commits related to documentation changes for Create-Vue-Next CLI.
+- `docs`: Commits related to documentation changes for Init-Vue3-App CLI.

-- `style`: Commits related to code formatting, styling, or theming of Create-Vue-Next CLI.
+- `style`: Commits related to code formatting, styling, or theming of Init-Vue3-App CLI.

 - `refactor`: Code changes that enhance the library's structure without introducing new features or fixing bugs.

-- `perf`: Commits aimed at improving performance for Create-Vue-Next CLI.
+- `perf`: Commits aimed at improving performance for Init-Vue3-App CLI.

-- `test`: Commits related to testing Create-Vue-Next CLI.
+- `test`: Commits related to testing Init-Vue3-App CLI.

 - `chore`: Other commits not affecting source or test files directly.